Indonesian Democratic Party of Struggle: 1999–2004: Election victory, the Wahid–Megawati administrations, and splits

-2000 party congress, Wahid's presidency and splits

 The First PDI-P Congress was held in Semarang, Central Java in April 2000, during which Megawati was re-elected as the chairperson of PDI-P for a second term.
 The congress was noted as one where she consolidated her position within PDI-P by taking harsh measures to remove potential rivals.
 During the election for the chairperson, two other candidates emerged, Eros Djarot and Dimyati Hartono.
 Both ran because they did not want Megawati to hold the PDI-P chairpersonship while concurrently being Vice President.
 For Eros, when finally received his nomination from the South Jakarta branch, membership problems arose and made his nomination void.
 He was then not allowed to go and participate in the congress.
 Disillusioned with what he perceived to be a cult of personality developing around Megawati, Eros left PDI-P and in July 2002, formed the Freedom Bull National Party.
 For Dimyati, although his candidacy was not opposed as harshly as Eros', he was removed from his position as Head of PDI-P's Central Branch.
 He kept his position as a People's Representative Council (DPR) member but retired in February 2002.
 In April 2002, Dimyati formed the Our Homeland of Indonesia Party (PITA).

 Although it had not supported Wahid for presidency, PDI-P members received ministerial positions in his cabinet because of Megawati's position as vice president.
 As time went on, much like the Central Axis that had supported Wahid, PDI-P would grow disillusioned with him.
 In April 2000, Laksamana Sukardi, a PDI-P member who held position as Minister of Investments and State Owned Enterprises was sacked from his position.
 When PDI-P enquired as to why this was done, Wahid claimed it was because of corruption but never backed up his claim.
 The relationship improved somewhat when later in the year, when Wahid authorized Megawati to manage the day-to-day running of the government.
 However, she and PDI-P had slowly but surely started to distance themselves from Wahid and join forces with the Central Axis.
 Finally, in July 2001 at a Special Session of the MPR, Wahid was removed as president.
 Megawati was then elected as president to replace him with Hamzah as her vice president, becoming Indonesia's first female president.
 They party, however, faced further splits after Megawati became president with more disillusioned members leaving the party.
 Two of them were Megawati's own sisters.
 In May 2002, Sukmawati Sukarnoputri formed the Indonesian National Party Marhaenism (PNI-Marhaenisme).
 This was followed in November 2002, with Rachmawati Sukarnoputri declaring the formation of the Pioneers' Party (PP).